Welcome back for another review 🙂

 Overall this was an enjoyable play, and brought up some interesting questions about who’s word should be trusted in society.
 As one of Tennessee Williams’ most famous plays, I could definitely see what all the fuss was about.

 Have you read this play?
-Have you studied any of Tennessee Williams’ plays?
+What did you think of my review of ‘A Streetcar Named Desire’?
 What do you think of the main characters in this play?

 Let me know all your thoughts in the comments below 🙂